WPI-CS3733-2024B/SmileApp---Tasks-/README_milestone3.md

        git push origin milestone3
        ```
        - You can commit multiple times.
 Please make sure not to make any commits to `milestone3` branch after the milestone3 deadline.

+    * Open your SmileApp repo on GitHub and **create a "pull request"** to merge the commits in milestone3 branch to the main.
+Review the merge, resolve any  merge conflicts if there is any, and complete the merge.

 2. Submit your repo link on Canvas